oka4shi/list-youtube-playlists/README.md

 # YouTube Playlist Fetcher

 ## Overview
-This script retrieves all playlists of a YouTube channel using its handle and formats the output in different styles (Markdown, Scrapbox, MediaWiki, WIKIWIKI).
+This script retrieves all playlists of a YouTube channel using its handle and formats the output in different styles (Markdown, Scrapbox, MediaWiki, PukiWiki).
 It uses the YouTube Data API v3.

 ## Installation
 1. Install required dependencies: